 Dos and Don’ts When Visiting a Buddhist Temple in Thailand

-Buddhism is highly regarded and deeply integrated into Thailand’s culture with 95% of its population being Theravada Buddhist.
+Learning about Buddhism and temple etiquette is quite important as Buddhism is highly regarded and deeply integrated into Thailand’s culture with 95% of its population being Theravada Buddhists.

 Out of respect for the chastity of the monks, visitors need to comply with a strict dress code that requires the shoulders and knees of visitors to be covered when visiting a Buddhist temple.